Public Assistance

 Applicant Briefing Schedule (PDF format)

-Please note, per the programmatic deadline policy, Applicants and Recipients must submit all project applications for work performed through July 1, 2022, by December 31, 2022.
+Applicants and Recipients must submit all project applications for work performed through July 1, 2022, by December 31, 2022.
+All project applications for work performed July 2, 2022 through May 11, 2023 must be submitted by November 7, 2023.

 VIDEO and RELATED FILES